rahul-sharma-03/Time-Series-Data-Generation-using-DeepLearning/README.md

 - Improving Model Resilience: Producing a range of diverse and uncommon event scenarios that may be less frequent in actual data to develop machine learning models that are more robust and generalizable.

-- Promoting Data Sharing and Collaboration: Developing shareable, privacy-respecting synthetic datasets to encourage cooperation and speed up research and development in both academic and industrial settings without breaching confidentiality.
+- The goal is to help experts in both universities and companies collaborate more easily by generating high-quality, synthetic data that acts like the real thing but is completely anonymous.
+This way, they can share crucial insights and speed up innovation, all while keeping sensitive data perfectly safe

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>